 8:00am - 9:30am:

-(75) “Bigger than Black and Blue: Candid Conversations About Race, Equity, and Community Collaboration”, by Robert T. David Sr., Youth Gang Violence Prevention Coordinator, Danville, VA and Scott C. Booth, Chief of Police, Danville Police Department, Danville, VA.
+(75) “Stand Up and Breathe: Four Steps to Recover from Failure”, by Robert T. David Sr., Youth Gang Violence Prevention Coordinator, Danville, VA.
 WASHINGTON PARK 2.
 Ts: 10; 11; 22.

 8:00am - 10:00am:

 (94) “Tactical Interviewing in Gang Crime Investigations”, by Dr. Sally-Ann Ashton, Psychologist and Research Scientist, Texas Juvenile Crime Prevention Center, Prairie View A&M University.
-GRANT PARK.
+CHICAGO BALLROOM.
 Ts: 1; 2; 6; 8; 12; 13; 16; 21; 25.
 Restricted to criminal justice.

 (108) “Victimology: Coping with Gang Homicide”, by Douglas L. Semark, Ph.D., Special Executive to the Board and Chief Learning Officer, Gang Alternatives Program; Director, Gangfree Life Academy®; Chair, UCLA/RAND Prevention Research CAB; Los Angeles, CA. HURON A&B. Ts: 5; 7; 10; 17; 18; 22; 30.